grezniczek/redcap_autofill/README.md

 ## Configuration and Effects

-Debug information can be output to the browser's console by enabling the `JavaScript Debug` option.
+- Debug information can be output to the browser's console by enabling the JavaScript Debug option.
+- Erros encountered during action tag parameter parsing can be indicated on data entry and survey pages.

+Enable these **only** during testing!

 All other effects of this module are controlled by action tags.

 ## Action Tags